 A furnace is a more powerful heating system

-and is necessary for certain colder climates.
+and is essential for certain colder climates.
 That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As odd as it may sound, during cooler temperatures, a heat pump is designed to extract heat from the air outside and use it to warm the inside air.
-Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to function well, but at exceptionally low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may be great during the heating season for someone in Tampa, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+As odd as it may sound, during cold weather, a heat pump is designed to extract heat from the air outside and use it to warm the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to function well, but at exceptionally low temperatures there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be great during the heating season for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a great alternative for particular northern climates, but extra land must be available in order to install the needed piping for a geothermal system.
+In some areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a wonderful alternative for particular northern climates, but extra land must be available in order to install the needed piping for a geothermal system.

 If you’re not sure which system would work best for you, call McKinley Heating Service Experts to schedule

-a complimentary in-home quote.
-We are here to answer any and all of your questions to help you make the right choice for your home.
+a free in-home quote.
+We are happy to answer any and all of your questions to help you make the right choice for your home.